Big banks look for post-pandemic rebound of credit card revenue

-Lenders, including Capital One (COF.N), Citigroup (C.N) and JPMorgan (JPM.N), have been sending out more promotions to enroll new customers and encourage borrowers to spend, said Andrew Davidson of marketing-tracker Mintel Comperemedia.
+Lenders, including Capital One, Citigroup and JPMorgan, have been sending out more promotions to enroll new customers and encourage borrowers to spend, said Andrew Davidson of marketing-tracker Mintel Comperemedia.
 Some 260 million offers were sent in March, the firm estimates.

 Banks have increased digital marketing, too, on Facebook, Instagram, video sites and podcasts, he said.